 - PREPARE THE MIXTURE TO COOK: Place strawberries, sugar, lemon juice and zest in a medium-large pot (mixture should only take up about 1/3 of pot).
 Squish the mixture with a potato masher or your hands.
 (I use my hands).
 It's ok to leave some chunks of strawberries.

-- MAKE THE JAM: Heat to medium high.
+- MAKE THE JAM: Heat stove to medium high.
 Bring mixture to a boil.
-Lower heat to about medium (6 on my dial) and boil on a medium rolling boil for 15-22 minutes (depending on how loose or thick you like your jam), stirring occasionally to prevent scorching on the bottom.
-The amount of time will depend on speed of boil and size of pot.
-Note 1.
+Lower to about medium heat (6 on my dial) – you want a medium rolling boil – for 15-22 minutes (depending on how loose or thick you like your jam).
+Stir occasionally to prevent scorching on the bottom and to prevent to foam from boiling over.
+Amount of cooking time will depend on speed of boil and size of pot.
+The jam is cooked when it reaches 217-220F/103-105C on a candy or instant read thermometer.
+Note 1 for another way to test doneness.
+Skim off the foam with a spoon.
 Taste and add a bit more lemon juice if you like.

-- HOW TO TELL JAM IS DONE: If you have a candy/fry thermometer, look for a temperature of 210-220F.
+- How to tell if the jam is done: If you have a candy or instant read thermometer, look for a temperature of 217-220F/103-105C.
 If you don’t, scoop up some jam with a spoon and let it drip off the spoon.
-If it drips off very quickly, cook some more.
-If it drips slowly and coats the spoon, it’s done.
+If it drips off very quickly, cook it some more.
+If it drips slowly, falls off in clumps and coats the spoon, it’s done.